NikolaGavric94/laravel-square/README.md

 ---

 Configuration files will automatically be published for you and you should check it out at `config/nikolag.php` before continuing.

+**If for some reason you can't see `square` driver inside of `connections` array, you'll have to add it manually.
+You can find configuration file here under [src/config/nikolag.php](https://github.com/NikolaGavric94/nikolag-square/blob/master/src/config/nikolag.php) and copy everything from inside `connections` array and append to your `connections` array inside of your `app/config/nikolag.php` file.**

 After changing the configuration files or not, you should run migrations with the following command
 ```javascript